B2B Sales Cold Calling Script: Prospect Into B2B Companies

 Open-ended questions are a great method of showing the prospect you’re a good listener.
 They open up the conversation, allowing you to gain vital insights that’ll help you in the last stages of the call.

-Here are some examples we give to our new SDRs:
+Here are the best cold calling questions we give to our new SDRs:

-These types of questions usually work very well with senior-level prospects, as they are focused around common pain points for a business - finding new customers, lead generation and data quality.
+These types of questions usually work very well with senior-level prospects, as they're focused around common pain points for a business - finding new customers, lead generation and data quality.

 There are a number of tactics you can use to keep your prospect engaged.
 Here are some good methods for getting the most out of your conversation: